florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_visual.rst

 =====================
 PT file visualization
 =====================
-The ``power_train_network_viewer`` function generates a visual representation of a powertrain architecture based on a PT file.
+The ``power_train_network_viewer`` function generates a visual representation of a powertrain architecture based on the PT file.
 The example below demonstrates how to import and use this function with the single ICE architecture from the :ref:`PT file templates <templates>`.